seshuk/seshuk.github.io/_posts/2017-06-02-exchange-online-cs.md

  - PowerShell
 ---

-The default or easy way to manage Exchange Online for administrators would still be the Excahgne management protal.
-However there are situations where one might want to automate the process or execute scripts remotely.
+The default or easy way to manage Exchange Online for administrators would still be the Exchange management portal.
+However, there are situations where one might want to automate the process or execute scripts remotely.
 Following article explains how this can be done using PowerShell manually: https://technet.microsoft.com/library/jj984289(v=exchg.160).aspx

-This can be achived via C# code using the classes in **System.Management.Automation** namespace.
+This can be achieved via C# code using the classes in **System.Management.Automation** namespace.
 Especially the Runspace, PowerShell and PSCommand classes.

 **[Runspace:](https://msdn.microsoft.com/en-us/library/system.management.automation.runspaces.runspace(v=vs.85).aspx)**
  - Provides options to open connection pipeline to Remote powershell so that PS Commands could be executed.